 - Wear a nightguard to avoid chipping or breaking veneers

-Damage on your teeth, such as stains, can be fixed using dental veneers.
+Damage to your teeth, such as stains, can be fixed using dental veneers.
 Schedule an appointment with your cosmetic dentist at Orlando Center For Cosmetic Dentistry to improve your dental outlook.